 Bertrand L. Jaber, MD, MS, Chair, Department of Medicine

 Dr. Jaber is the Chair of Medicine and a board-certified internist and nephrologist.
 He serves as Chair of the Clinical Competency Committee, and Core Faculty for the Internal Medicine Residency Program.
 Dr. Jaber received his medical degree from St. Joseph University Faculty of Medicine, Beirut, Lebanon, and completed a residency in Internal Medicine at Carney Hospital, Boston, MA, followed by a clinical and research fellowship in nephrology at Tufts New England Medical Center, Boston, MA.
-He also holds a Master of Science in Clinical Research from the Sackler School of Graduate Biomedical Sciences at Tufts University.
+He also holds a Master of Science in Clinical Research from the Graduate School of Biomedical Sciences at Tufts University.

 Dr. Jaber has had a longstanding commitment to medical education.
-Over the years, he has been the recipient of numerous teaching awards and citations from medical students and residents, including the St. Luke’s Award in recognition of his dedication and excellence in the education of residents.
+Over the years, he has been the recipient of numerous teaching awards and citations from medical students and residents, including the St. Luke’s Award in recognition of his dedication and excellence to the education of residents.
 Dr. Jaber is a member of the Intern Selection Committee and participates extensively in lecture instructions and in hospital- and clinic-based teaching of residents.
 He also directs the Quality Improvement Curriculum of the residency program.

 Claudia Nader, MD, Program Director